Open positions for students and postdocs

 Open positions are often not announced.
 Anyone interested in theoretical condensed matter physics, materials science, chemical physics, or physical chemistry who likes to join the group should send an application to Matthias Scheffler.

 The main fields studied in the Theory Department are described under Research Activities, but it should be noted that this does not provide a complete description, and new ideas are always welcome.

 - Currently, we are also looking for postdocs and PhD-students for the NOMAD Center of Excellence.
 Find more here.

 - Also, excellent students can apply to the newly funded Max Planck Graduate Center for Quantum Materials.
 For more information, please look here.

-The Theory Department of the Fritz-Haber-Institut der Max-Planck-Gesellschaft offers
+The NOMAD Laboratory of the Fritz-Haber-Institut der Max-Planck-Gesellschaft offers

 Job Opportunities in Electronic Structure Theory for research students (Diploma or Ph.D. degree), postdoctoral researchers, and visiting scientists.

 Why is electronic structure theory a hot research area?